geyang/deep_learning_papers_TLDR/README.md

 - [**Boltzmann, Entropy, and Kullback-Leibler Divergence**](http://www.episodeyang.com/posts/2017-02-27-boltzmann-entropy-kl-divergence)

-    In this blog post, I took a statistical mechanics' approach to derive Shannon's entropy.
-Then I went on to derive various information theoretic enties (Work in progress)
+    I was inspired to understand the physics foundation of Restricted Boltzmann Machine.
+In the first installment of a series of posts, I take a physicist's approach to derive Shannon's entropy from statistical mechanics.
+Then I went on to derive various information theoretic enties.
+(Work in progress)

 ### Bayesian Optimizations